 2025 Budget: Investing in the Services & Infrastructure We Rely On

-The 2025 City Budget was approved at a special meeting of City Council in February 2025.
+The 2025 City Budget was approved at a special meeting of City Council on February 11th, 2025.

 2024 Budget: Getting Toronto Back on Track